gernd/gernd.github.io/README.md

 My personal website
 * This is my personal website built with [Jekyll](https://www.jekyllrb.com)

+# Running the dev server locally
 * For running the local preview, use

 ```
     bundle exec jekyll serve
 ```

+# Deployment
+For deployment push to the master branch